ulflulfl/homeautomation/LCD_Character_Display.md

 ![LCD 20x4 character display and ESP32, powered by USB](images/LCD_char.jpg)
 *LCD 20x4 character display attached over I2C to an ESP32 with ESPHome firmware*

 These character LCDs (based on the Hitachi HD44780 design) are available in different sizes (8x2, 16x2, 20x2, 20x4, ...) and very common for decades now.
 They usually have a backlight, are pretty cheap and tons of infos can be found on the internet about it.
-However, displaying graphics is VERY limited and the displays are monochrom only.
+However, displaying graphics is VERY limited and the displays are monochrome only.

 Further infos:
 https://en.wikipedia.org/wiki/Hitachi_HD44780_LCD_controller